dmcdaniel12/MageSaCCA/README.md

 # MageSaCCA
-Magento Sales and Clearance Category Automation Kit
+**MageSaCCA** means Magento Sales and Clearance Category Automation

 This program is used to automatically update your Sales and Clearance categories automatically.
 This can be used in two different ways currently, with a third on the way.